-We are pleased to be in a new partnership in ministry with The Lutheran Care Center (LCC), a licensed, skilled nursing care center with 160 beds that is part of The Lutheran Care Network.
-Beginning in February, 2015, Pastor Deborah has been leading the mid-week worship service with Holy Communion at 10:15 a.m. on Wednesdays with the help of First Lutheran volunteers.
-She also assists the Chaplain, Pastor John Heller, in providing orientation to new staff and pastoral care to residents who come from all faith traditions, as well as to day program participants in the Adult Care/Extended Family center.
+First Lutheran has a strong tradition of partnership with The Lutheran Care Center (LCC), a licensed, skilled nursing care center with 160 beds that is part of The Lutheran Care Network.
+In past years, our Pastor simultaneously server as the Coordinator of Pastoral Care and Chaplin at LCC, officiating at worship services, celebrations of Life, coordinating the multi-faith spiritual care team, providing orientation to new staff and pastoral care to residents and staff, as well as day program participants in the Adult Care/Extended Family center.
 The Lutheran Care Center’s mission is to care for people’s physical, emotional and spiritual needs.
-Our link through this partnership has enabled First Lutheran to join with LCC residents in worshipping together on Thanksgiving Eve and Ash Wednesday, and for members of our choir provide festive Christmas caroling.
-We anticipate a deepening of this partnership as we work together to open the Worship Respite Care Center.
+Out link through this partnership has enabled First Lutheran members to join with LCC residents in worshiping together on special occasions and to serve as volunteer worship assistants for LCC’s weekly Wednesday morning and Sunday afternoon worship services with Holy Communion.
+Our organist/director of music also assists as requested.

 The New Deliverance Church of Salvation and Praise

 First Lutheran has offered hospitality and a home to the New Deliverance congregation led by Pastor Ruby McRae, an African American Pentecostal congregation worshipping on Sunday afternoons with Wednesday evening Bible Studies.

 On a weekly basis, food that has been donated by members and friends of First Lutheran is delivered to the food pantry at St. Paul’s Episcopal Church.